How do OS updates impact apps?

 All of our developers spoke about the need to do testing, testing, and more testing to ensure the apps are functioning superbly on the new OS.
 One of our Android developers stated, “Ideally, I would build a test platform that pulls code from all of our projects and runs it on different virtual devices at different OS levels, taking screenshots and notifying us of any failed tests.”

 When time does not allow for that ideal scenario, we rely on regression tests to test all the code in the app.
 Apple and Google provide release notes detailing the changes in the new OS so that we can focus our tests on the areas with the most change.
 With a whole new OS, though, the list of changes is so long that it makes more sense to run a complete regression test.

-Transitioning to the new OS and overcoming the abovementioned challenges takes some forethought.
+Transitioning to the latest OS version and overcoming the abovementioned challenges takes some forethought.
 However, the changes can also provide opportunities for clients to upgrade the functionality of their apps, incorporating new features that weren’t previously possible.

-If you want to talk more about possibilities for changes to your app or concerns you have about how it functions now, please contact us.
-We’d be happy to take a look.
+If you want to talk more about possibilities for changes to your app or concerns you have about how it functions now, you can always leverage the support of an experienced app developer.
+Our team would be happy to take a look.

 Let’s build something together